gintrator/Beaker/README.md

 ## Simple Route

-This snippet defines an endpoint at `/get` endpoint to prodouce some HTML.
+This snippet defines an endpoint at `/get` that prodoces some HTML.

 ```python
 from beaker import Beaker